Dental-Integrators-Association/diadocs/dia-discord/dia-discord-faq.md

  Asking for help in the #help channel will get you somewhere.
 You may also visit our [documentation](https://github.com/DTC-Inc/diadocs/tree/main/dia-discord).

 ## I'm a moderator or admin, where do I start?
   For now, please talk about this in the #mod channel.
+Or help with this! https://github.com/DTC-Inc/diadocs/blob/main/dia-discord/dia-discord-mod-getting-started.md